agus-biondi/chatgenius/PRD.md

+Project Overview
-Project Overview Develop a real-time messaging application similar to Slack, enabling seamless communication and collaboration for teams.
+Develop a real-time messaging application similar to Slack, enabling seamless communication and collaboration for teams.
 The MVP will support user authentication, real-time messaging, channel organization, file sharing, threaded conversations, and administrative controls using Spring Boot, React, Postgres, and Clerk for authentication.
+The application features a unique Unix-terminal inspired interface that provides a familiar environment for developers while maintaining modern usability.

 User Roles & Core Workflows